chaohuang/mirror_dmetric/doc/README.options.md

 ---------------

 The parsing options process have been updated to uniformize the PCC softwares and used: dependencies/program-options-lite.
-This library defined a parsing process quites differents than the Boost library.
+This library defined a parsing process different than the Boost library, previously used

-The command line options must be update and:
+The command line options must be updated and:

-  * the short options without parameters must be update and now take an argument: ( "-c" => "-c 1")
+  * the short options without parameters must be updated and now take an argument: ( "-c" => "-c 1")
   * the long options are required to use the "--option=value" form, rather than the previous "--option value" form.